alekseyl/niceql/README.md

 # Niceql

 This is a small, nice, simple and dependentless solution for SQL prettifiyng for Ruby.
-It can be used in an irb console without any dependencies ( run ./console from bin and look for examples ).
+It can be used in an irb console without any dependencies ( run bin/console and look for examples ).

 Any reasonable suggestions on formatting/coloring are welcome